betsystade/betsystade.github.io/index.md

 #### developing ai mental health tools
 I also develop products that use large language models to improve assessment and treatment of psychopathology.
-Current projects include an AI-based homework helper for an evidence-based treatment for PTSD (with the goal of making therapy homework better), and using LLMs to [help therapists learn](https://osf.io/preprints/osf/wx93m) gold-standard treatments.
+Right now I'm building an AI-based CBT homework helper that aims to make therapy homework better for patients, and an AI-based platform to [help therapists learn](https://osf.io/preprints/osf/wx93m) gold-standard treatments.

 #### language + psychopathology